Drinking Was Hard On My Marriage. So Was Recovery.

 My drinking became more reclusive.
 My husband had his own battles which are not mine to tell.
 But we fell into an unstable place.

-He became both my support system and my target.
+He became both my support system and my target and we were utterly codependent as many alcoholics can be (me, not him).
 I wonder what that must’ve been like for him.
-What that chaos did to his well being.
+What that chaos did to his well-being.
 But he’s not the type to talk about those things.

 I became hard to live with.
 Some days, my drinking meant I chilled out.
-Other days, I got mean and picked fights.
+On other days, I got mean and picked fights.

 My husband would go out with his rugby buddies and I’d stay home.
 I’d start drinking around 3:30 or 4 o’clock in the afternoon.
 By the time anyone wanted to go out, I was too sloppy or unmotivated to clean up and go somewhere.